Learn how STIR SHAKEN will affect your voice communications so you can maintain compliant calling practices.

 In cases where this is not possible, the customer must meet the below requirements to be considered for increased attestation:

-Companies may choose to sign their own calls, or their provider may sign the tokens.
+In the STIR/SHAKEN framework, companies may choose to sign their own calls, or their provider may sign the tokens.

 Some service providers may wish to sign their calls with their own toKENs, but acquiring authorization to conduct this process is complex.
 First, the company needs to be approved by the Secure Telephone Identity Policy Administrator (STI-PA) who is in turn evaluated by the Secure Telephone Identity Governance Authority (STI-GA).
 Thereafter, the organization must fulfill the following requirements: